justin0979/DellInspiron530_ArchLinuxPlasma_Install/pkgs-issues.md

 show up.
 I installed `acpi` and ran both `acpi` and `acpi -V`, but I don't know much about `acpi`.

-I went ahead and ran `sudo pacman -Syyu`, b/c it was about time to run it and after restarting, the battery showed up.
+I went ahead and ran `sudo pacman -Syyu` b/c it was about time to run it and after restarting, the battery level showed up.

 The next day, I turn on the computer and no battery level.
 I wake up the keyboard and run a few of the above and no status.
 I restart, with the keyboard awake, and the battery level showed.

+So, not exactly sure which of the above (if any) worked.
+For now, I'll just try to remember to wake the keyboard before turning on computer.

 </details>
 <details>